persistenceOne/persistenceCore/contrib/local/README.md

 WASM_PERMISSIONLESS=true make docker-setup
 ```

-With this we start the container such that the wasm module runns in permissionless fashion.
+With this we start the container such that the wasm module runs in permissionless fashion.
 For testing,
 run `make run-contract` for permissionless contract testing.

 Commands we can run with permissionless wasm are